SSimona03/sager-pages/README.md

 ## Task 3

-- Will redesign the narbar bar, puttin the navbar inline with the logo, maybe searchbar in the middle
+- I Will redesign the narbar bar, adding the navbar inline with the logo, and searchbar in the middle
-- style the page content on the left and remove the second searchbar ( if is the same from the one from the top)
+- styling the page content on the left
+- changing the colors and searching inspiration for a modern design